 We designed FutureFund with communication tools to help promote fundraisers effectively, so we have plenty of social media tips and best practices to share with you!
 Read ahead for a breakdown of how to organize your social media strategy and how you can use our platform to take your campaigns to the next level.

 It’s important to launch your social media campaigns on platforms that align with your organization’s goals.
-Common campaign goals for a PTA might include:
+Common campaign goals for a PTA or PTO might include:

 - Increasing awareness of an event or cause